Fishing Year 2020 Sectors

-This page contains summary information about the Northeast multispecies (groundfish) sectors that are approved for fishing year 2019.
-For more information about sectors, please call the Sustainable Fisheries Division at (978) 281-9315
+This page contains summary information about the Northeast multispecies (groundfish) sectors that are operating during fishing year 2020.
+For more information about sectors, please call the Sustainable Fisheries Division at (978) 281-9315.

-Fifteen sectors are operating in the 2019 fishing year.
-Copies of each sector’s operations plan and contract, approved amendments, and the comprehensive fishing year 2015-2020 Environmental Assessment can be downloaded from the list below:
+Groundfish sectors were approved for a two-year period spanning fishing years 2019 and 2020.
+Fifteen sectors are operating during the 2020 fishing year.
+Copies of each sector’s operations plan and contract, approved amendments, and the comprehensive fishing year 2015–2020 Environmental Assessment can be downloaded from the list below:

 - Georges Bank Cod Fixed Gear Sector 2019–2020 Operations Plan

 - Maine Coast Community Sector 2019–2020 Operations Plan

 - Northeast Fishery Sector II 2019–2020 Operations Plan